-RAID 0 (Zero) is popularly know as stripping in which data is written/divided into each block of disc one by one and does not have any fault tolerance capability.
-If any one disk is failed, you cannot retrieve the data.
+RAID 0 (Zero) is popularly known as stripping in which data is written/divided into each block of disc one by one and does not have any fault tolerance capability.
+If anyone disk is failed, you cannot retrieve the data.

 Create 2 RAID partition for making RAID 0, here we will take /dev/sda5 and /dev/sda6 for creating RAID 0.
-Two minimum disk are required to make RAID 0 and and it can be made using below command.
+Two minimum disks are required to make RAID 0 and it can be made using the below command.

 #mdadm -Cv /dev/md0 --level=0 -n 2 /dev/sda5 /dev/sda6